 In terms of section 10(1)(cQ), certain types of trading income may be exempt in terms of criteria similar to those that apply to Public Benefit Organisations.
 In order to qualify for the exemption, the entity has to be approved by SARS in terms of certain prescribed criteria, which are similar to those that apply to Public Benefit Organisations.
 Dividends paid to approved small business funding entities are exempt from the dividends tax.
 Amounts accruing to an SMME from an approved funding entity are exempt from income tax in the hands of the SMME.
-However, the SMME is prohibited from claiming deductions or allowances in respect of expenditure incurred from such funding most also be reduced by the amount of the funding.
+However, the SMME is prohibited from claiming deductions or allowances in respect of expenditure incurred from such funding provided.
+The base cost of assets acquired using such exempt funding must also be reduced by the amount of the funding.